-Google Cloud Interconnect - Partner (Partner Interconnect) provides connectivity between your on-premises network and your VPC network through a supported service provider.
-A Partner Interconnect connection is useful if your data center is in a physical location that can't reach a Dedicated Interconnect colocation facility or if your data needs don't warrant an entire 10 Gbps connection.
+Partner Interconnect provides connectivity between your on-premises network and your Virtual Private Cloud (VPC) network through a supported service provider.
+A Partner Interconnect connection is useful if your data center is in a physical location that can't reach a Dedicated Interconnect colocation facility, or your data needs don't warrant an entire 10-Gbps connection.

 Before you use Partner Interconnect

-- You must work with a supported service provider to establish connectivity between their network and your on-premises network.
+- Work with a supported service provider to establish connectivity between their network and your on-premises network.
 Supported service providers offer Layer 2 connectivity, Layer 3 connectivity, or both.
 Work with your service provider to understand their offerings and requirements.

 How does Partner Interconnect work?